PokeyzRule/project-juicyboys/doc/sprint4_marking.md

 ---

 ## Sprint Demo (Max 10 marks)
   - Attendance (max 2 marks)
     - 2 marks = full team is present
     - 1 mark = one member is not present
     - 0 marks = more than one member is not present

-    /2

   - Working software (max 2 marks)
+  Tuesday: 2 features
+  Wednesday/Thursday: 3 features
+  Friday: 4 features

     - 8 marks = features presented work flawlessly
     - 1 mark removed for each error or missing records on Jira

-    /8

-  Your Mark: Mark pending from demo TA
+  Your Mark: 10 / 10

+Comment:

+Feedback for the student's submission.
+Section feature is recommend for each company.

 ---

 ## Total Mark

- 79 / 89
+ 89 / 89